Table of Contents

 - Endocervical Curettage – A curette, or small spoon-like device, is used to scrape a sample of tissue.

-- Conization – The sample of tissue removed is cone-shaped so the pathologist can see if abnormal cells are in the tissue below the surface of the cervix.
+- Conization – A cone-shaped sample of tissue is removed.
+The pathologist looks to see if abnormal cells are in the tissue below the surface of the cervix.

 If cervical cancer is diagnosed, the doctor needs to know the stage, or extent, of the disease to plan the best treatment.
 Staging is used to find out whether the cancer has spread, and if so, to which parts of the body.
 The following stages are used for cervical cancer:

-Treatment options for cervical cancer depend on the stage of the disease, how quickly it is growing and your age and general health.
-You have time for a second opinion and to talk through options with your doctors and develop a treatment plan that best fits your needs.
+Treatment options for cervical cancer depend primarily on the stage of the disease, your general health, and your desire to preserve fertility.
+You have time for a second opinion, to talk through options with your doctors, and to develop a treatment plan that best fits your needs.

-The following are common treatments for cervical cancer:
+The following are treatments and their common side effects for cervical cancer:

 A surgeon removes tissues with cancerous cells.
-This is most often used for women with stage I or II cervical cancer.
+This is most often used for women with stage I tumors.

 Surgery options can include:

-- Radical Trachelectomy – The cervix, part of the vagina, and pelvic lymph nodes are removed.
+- Radical Trachelectomy and Pelvic Lymphadenectomy – The cervix, parametrial tissue (tissue that suspends the cervix to the pelvic sidewall), part of the vagina, and pelvic lymph nodes are removed.
 This is often used for women with small tumors who may want to become pregnant in the future.